huggingface/transformers/docs/source/model_sharing.rst

     echo "hello" >> README.md
     git add . && git commit -m "Update from $USER"

-We are intentionally not wrapping git too much, so that you can pick the workflow that you already know.
+We are intentionally not wrapping git too much, so that you can go on with the workflow you're used to and the tools you already know.

 The only learning curve you might have compared to regular git is the one for git-lfs.
-The documentation at https://git-lfs.github.com/ is decent, but we'll work on a tutorial with some tips and tricks in the coming weeks!
+The documentation at `git-lfs.github.com <https://git-lfs.github.com/>`__ is decent, but we'll work on a tutorial with some tips and tricks in the coming weeks!

 Make your model work on all frameworks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^